 AMPLITUDE: Desired amplitude must be set in order for the Ultrasonic Processor to be operational.
 The other control parameters - Time and Pulse, do not have to be set for continuous operation.
-AMPL displays the percentage of amplitude that was previously selected.
-To set the amplitude at 40%, when the ultrasonics is off, press the AMPL key and the numeric keys for a 40% reading on the screen, and then press the ENTER/REVIEW key.
-(Pressing the AMPL key and the \blacktriangle or \checkmark key for a reading of 40% and then pressing the ENTER/REVIEW key, will also achieve the same result.)
+AMPL displays the amplitude selected e.g. 40%.
+To set the amplitude at 40% when the ultrasonics is off, press the AMPL key and the numeric keys for a 40% reading on the screen, and then press the ENTER/REVIEW key.

 Note: The minimum amplitude setting is 20%.